UddavMagar/ecommerce-backend/README.md

 To run the project in docker

-    $ docker-compose up -d			#  Will create all necessary services Starting db ... done
+    $ docker-compose up			#  Will create all necessary services Starting db ... done
     Starting web   ... done
     Starting worker  ... done